ENCCS/julia-for-hpda/content/linear-algebra.rst

     ...                 ...
     8   7   6   5   4   3   2   1   0  -1
     9   8   7   6   5   4   3   2   1   0

+Comparing ways of forming vectors: using functions, for loops and list comprehension.

 .. code-block:: julia